‘PMP or PRINCE2?’ is a common question from project professionals who want a qualification to strengthen their resumé.

 I can find no public information about plans Axelos may have for developments to PRINCE2.

 The PMP certification is related to the knowledge and skills necessary to be a successful project management professional.
-It is increasingly oriented towards both adaptive (agile) and predictive (traditional) environments.
+In its latest form, in now has an orientation towards both adaptive (agile) and predictive (traditional) environments.
 The PMI intends that employers will see it as an endorsement of your competence to perform in the role of a project manager, leading and directing projects and teams.

 The PRINCE2 qualification focuses on the principles, processes, and practices to deliver planned projects in controlled environments.
 Its principal purpose is to bring a strong governance framework, and therefore assurance, to the project environment.
 We can understand this better when we consider the UK Government’s motivation in creating the original predecessor of PRINCE2.
 It wanted to avoid repeats of past catastrophic failures in Government projects.